Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh has 12 moons.
-One of those moons is the Earth.
+Jayesh once sawed a man in half.....
+With his beard.

-Updated on: [25/6/2025]
+Updated on: [26/6/2025]
 <!-- #jokeEnd -->